What happens when a startup board director gets stressed?

 “We need more customers.”

-In this 2X seed world, it’s important to get to value-creation milestones.
+In this 2X seed world, it’s important to establish value-creation milestones.
 John Doerr once shared with me that products and channels create all value.

 So, let start there (and only seasoned directors do).
 It is key to understand the product or service from the customer’s perspective and compare it to the vision of the designer or engineer.
 Some say a match here is an MVP.